An Easy Guide to Recycling Your Beauty Products

 Remember: Do Recycle, Don’t Wish-Cycle

 If you’re still unsure of where an expired beauty product belongs, throw it in the trash.
 Tossing something in the recycling bin with the hope that it will end up in the right place is called wish-cycling, and it’s very common.
 “While well intentioned,” says Herrera, “the wrong material can contaminate otherwise recyclable material, which leads to additional waste in the landfill.”
 The safer bet?
 Invest in a bathroom waste bin with a separate compartment for recyclables.
-It's a great reminder to tap into something as simple as an empty (and recyclable) cardboard toilet paper roll or your nightly makeup removing cotton pads.
-Besides, a new DIY project may just get you through another week of quarantine.
+It's a great reminder to tap into something as simple as an empty (and recyclable) cardboard toilet paper roll or your daily makeup removing cotton pads.